 - This allows you to add a lot of information to a placeholder booking, before swapping it later.
 After all, the information will be transferred when the swap is made.

 - What if you want to transfer the price definition names automatically when swapping?
 Then read more about setting the name of price definitions correctly.

 Transferring information also allows you to set the price definition at an early stage.
 If a price definition of the same name exists for both the placeholder and the resource, then, when swapped, the resource will be given the price definition with the same name as the price definition for the placeholder.

 When swapping placeholders and resources, Yesplan will apply the price definition with the corresponding name.
 As the price definitions for the placeholder and the resource can always differ in terms of content, they can have a different selling price and VAT rate:

-Yesplan does not prevent you from booking more resources than are available.
-Yesplan will mention this via a conflict for the event and in the list of resources.
-A conflict always mentions the required information related to possible scheduling problems so that you can decide how you want to solve this conflict.
-You can choose to ignore and mute a conflict (by clicking on “Mute” next to the conflict), or you can remove the cause of the conflict.
+Yesplan doesn’t prevent you from booking more resources than are available.
+However, Yesplan will mention this via a conflict for the event and in the list of resources.
+A conflict always mentions the required information on potential scheduling problems, allowing you to decide how you want to resolve this conflict.
+You can choose to ignore and mute a conflict (by clicking “Mute” next to the conflict in question), or you can remove the cause of the conflict.

 Yesplan will only check the availability when booking, and it will indicate a conflict if necessary.
 Resources for which a fixed quantity is available will result in conflicts if an insufficient number are available at a given moment in the planning.
-A resource that is not ‘active’ will also result in a conflict.
-Such conflicts are indicated by a black exclamation point in a yellow circle.
+A resource that isn’t active will also result in a conflict.
+Such conflicts appear with a black exclamation mark in a yellow circle.

 Overview of Booked Resources§